danieljprice/splash/docs/main.rst

    Second stage in the star formation figure tutorial: having applied physical units, zooming in and pressing ‘a’ on the colour bar

+For this kind of plot, the Bate colour scheme looks better – pressing ‘m’ with the mouse in the plot window changes the colour scheme, producing the plot shown in :numref:`fig:starpart2b`.

 .. figure:: figs/starpart4.png
    :alt: star formation tutorial part 2b
    :name: fig:starpart2b